 3. Activate an Odometer for your vehicles

-Distance based maintenance is triggered using the Odometer variable.
-You enable the odometer for your vehicles in the Edit User dialog.
+Distance based maintenance is triggered using the Odometer variable, the steps below show how to enable the Odometer for a vehicle.

 Login to your VehicleTracker application as an Administrator and follow the steps below for each vehicle.

 - Right click on a vehicle in the vehicle list and select Edit User